-In 1223 he celebrated the nativity in a new way by introducing a Crib at Christmas.
+In 1223 he celebrated the nativity in a new way by introducing a crib (nativity scene) at Christmas.

 A year later, whilst on a forty day fast he was found to have the marks of the five wounds of the crucified Christ – the stigmata.
-His health seems to have deteriorated after this.
-But not his spirit, as he wrote the Canticle of the Sun the following year.
+His health seems to have deteriorated after this, but not his spirit – he wrote the Canticle of the Sun the following year.